Cover Image for The Looming Index Fund Bubble: Protecting Yourself with Rule #1 Investing

 Here's the uncomfortable truth: stock prices are increasingly disconnected from business performance.
 A great way to see this is by looking at the Shiller PE ratio, a Nobel Prize-winning measure of market valuation.

 Historically, the S&P 500 trades at around 17 times earnings.
-In 2025, the Shiller PE is at 38—more than double the long-term average.
-Put another way, investors today are essentially waiting 38 years to get their money back from S&P 500 earnings.
+In 2025, the Shiller PE was at 38—more than double the long-term average.
+As of the end of January 2026, it had just gone above 40.
+Put another way, investors today are essentially waiting more than 38 years to get their money back from S&P 500 earnings.

 Meanwhile, the market's earnings yield—the equivalent of an interest rate on stocks—is just 2.6%.
 Compare that with a 4.5% yield on U.S. Treasury bonds, and you can see the disconnect.
 Why would anyone accept less return for far more risk?